MystenLabs/sui/doc/src/learn/exchange-integration-guide.md

 ## Blocks vs Checkpoints

 Sui is a DAG-based blockchain and uses checkpoints for node synchronization and global transaction ordering.
 Checkpoints differ from blocks in the following ways:
- * Sui creates checkpoints and adds transaction after finality
+ * Sui creates checkpoints and adds finalized transactions.
+Note that transactions are finalized even before they are included in a checkpoint
  * Checkpoints do not fork, roll back, or reorganize.
  * Sui creates one checkpoint about every 3 seconds.